Synoyx/simple_voting_system_contract/README.md

 - I now allow the voters to vote 0, which is a blank vote.
 It will allow the administrator to see that everyone has voted.
 It won't change anything to the results, except if there are only blank votes : if everyone made a blank vote, the administrator will be able to compute results, and the winning proposal will be the first proposed (tie vote situation)
 - As there is no point of making 2 separate phases for ending vote time and tally votes, the computation of winning proposal will occur automatically when administrator closes vote time.
 This avoids a useless transaction cost.

-## Unit test
+## Unit tests

 Unit test has been done to test all external methods, but also the general workflow of voting.
 There are a total of 39 unit test, made for both Voting & Voting plus.
-For that purpose, I used and interface for Voting & Voting plus, that allowed me to write only once tests, that then can be used for both contract.
+For that purpose, I used an interface for Voting & Voting plus, that allowed me to write only once unit tests, that then can be used for both contract.

 Files can be found here :